-The environment in which health and social care services nationally and specifically within North Somerset and Sedgemoor are operating is becoming increasingly complex.
+The environment in which health and social care services are operating nationally and within North Somerset and Sedgemoor is becoming increasingly complex.
 Analysis of national and local drivers for change clearly demonstrates that existing single organisation-focussed responses will be insufficient to meet the challenges facing health and social care services and that instead there needs to be a fundamental redesign of the way in which these services are delivered.

-In recognition of these challenges, NHS England (NHSE) published the NHS five year forward view in October 2014.
-This Forward View sets out a clear direction for the NHS - showing why change is needed and what it will look like, focussing on clinical models of care rather than organisational models and setting out a vision for 2020 intended to close 3 key "gaps" to ensure that the needs of future patients are addressed in a sustainable way
+In recognition of these challenges, in October 2014, NHS England (NHSE) published the NHS Five Year Forward View in October.
+This sets out a clear direction for the NHS - showing why change is needed and what it will look like, focussing on clinical models of care rather than organisational models and setting out a vision for 2020 which is intended to close three key "gaps" to ensure that the needs of future patients are addressed in a sustainable way.